-The governor of each state, and the Mayor in Washington, DC, must submit a letter designating a state agency to administer the JRJ program.
+Each application year, the governor of each state or territory, and the Mayor in Washington, DC, must submit a letter designating a state agency to administer the JRJ program.
 Once the governor has designated such agency, that governor-designated agency must submit an application for JRJ funds.
-The JRJ state solicitation is available at: www.oip.usdoi.gov/BJA/grant/10JohnRJusticeSol.pdf.
+The JRJ state solicitation is available at: www.ojp.usdoj.gov/BJA/grant/johnrjustice.html .

-The solicitation closes on July 27, 2010 and states must submit their applications before such time to receive their allocated funds.
+The solicitation closes on April 26, 2012 and designated agencies must submit an application before such time to receive the allocated JRJ funds.